Abbasumaru/Moodle-countdown-timer-plugin/readme.txt

 license   http://www.gnu.org/copyleft/gpl.html GNU GPL v3 or later

-Examtimer module
+Folder Examtimer module
 =============

-Examtimer module child-plugin of the native Moodle "Folder" Resource module.
+Folder Examtimer module child-plugin of the native Moodle "Folder" Resource module.

 This module is intended for distribution of large number of documents.